GlareDB/glaredb.github.io/docs/data-sources/supported/mongodb.md

 MongoDB is able to be used as an external data source.
 Either an entire cluster or a single collection may be added as a data source.

-{: .warning}

-> The MongoDB data source is currently in preview.
-Features may be missing, and
-> options are subject to change.

 <!-- prettier-ignore-start -->

 - TOC